-Since its formation in the nineteenth century by the French layman, Blessed Frédéric Ozanam, the Society of St. Vincent de Paul has spread to include conferences throughout the world and, indeed, locally in the Catholic Community of Billerica.
+Since its formation in the nineteenth century by the French layman, Blessed Frédéric Ozanam, the Society of St. Vincent de Paul has spread to include conferences throughout the world and, indeed, locally at St. Matthew the Evangelist Parish for Billerica.
 As St. Paul wrote of one body with interdependent members in his teaching of Jesus and the Church, so too does the Society strive to be an example of that ideal relationship, through the intercession of its patron, St. Vincent de Paul.

 Like that of its founder, Frédéric Ozanam, the vision of the Society of St. Vincent de Paul “is to embrace the world in a network of charity.”